Today I’m thrilled to bring you this Texas Turtle Sheet Cake recipe. Ooey goey caramel and chocolate chips make this beauty a winner.

 Instructions

-- Grease and flour a large 13x9-inch baking pan.
+- Grease and flour a large 13x9-inch baking dish.

-- In a large bowl, combine self-rising flour and granulated sugar - set aside.
+- In a large bowl, combine self-rising flour and granulated sugar and set it aside.2 cups self-rising flour, 2 cups granulated sugar

-- Pour chocolate mixture into the flour/sugar combination.
+- Pour the chocolate mixture into the flour/sugar combination.

 - Combine mixtures using a hand-held mixer on medium speed until thoroughly blended.

-- Add eggs and 1/2 cup of buttermilk.
-Beat for another minute or so, until well mixed.
-Pour batter into the prepared pan.
+- Add eggs and buttermilk.
+Beat for another minute or so until well mixed.
+Pour batter into the prepared pan.2 eggs, 1/2 cup buttermilk

-- Bake for 25-30 minutes.
+- Bake for 25 to 30 minutes.
 A toothpick or fork inserted into the middle of the cake should come out cleanly.

-- In a medium saucepan combine 1/4 cup butter, 3 tablespoons unsweetened cocoa powder, and 4 tablespoons buttermilk.
-Bring to a boil using medium heat, stirring constantly.
+- In a medium saucepan, combine butter, unsweetened cocoa powder, and buttermilk.
+Bring to a boil using medium heat, stirring constantly.1/4 cup butter, 3 tablespoons unsweetened cocoa powder, 4 tablespoons buttermilk

-- Remove from heat and use a wire whisk to blend in 2 cups powdered sugar.
+- Remove from heat and use a wire whisk to blend in powdered sugar.
 It's best to add 1 cup first, whisk until smooth, then add 1/2 cup at a time until frosting is as thick or thin as you'd like.
-You can add more powdered sugar (1/4 cup at a time) or more buttermilk (1 tablespoon at a time), if needed, until it's just how you want.
-Some folks like thick frosting, some like more of a glaze.
+You can add more powdered sugar (1/4 cup at a time) or more buttermilk (1 tablespoon at a time) if needed until it's just how you want.
+Some folks like thick frosting and some like more of a glaze.2 to 2.5 cups powdered sugar

-- Spread (or pour) the warm frosting over cake.
+- Spread (or pour) the warm frosting over the cake.

-- Next sprinkle chocolate chips and pecan pieces.
-It's best to do this while the frosting is still warm, so the chocolate chips will melt slightly.
+- Next, sprinkle chocolate chips and pecan pieces on top.
+It's best to do this while the frosting is still warm, so the chocolate chips will melt slightly.1/2 cup chopped pecans, 1 cup semi-sweet chocolate chips

-- Just before serving, drizzle caramel sauce over the top.
+- Just before serving, drizzle caramel sauce over the top.1/2 cup caramel sauce

 Nutrition